HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-2-generating-keys-and-addresses.md

 ## Generating the Private Key

-The purpose of a private key is to prove ownership of a [UTXO]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) set by creating digital signatures to authorize spending.
+The purpose of a private key is to prove ownership of a UTXO-set by creating [digital signatures]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}) to authorize spending.

 Private keys are sometimes also called *secret keys* or *spending keys*.
 When doing ECC math, the spending key is usually abbreviated with *sk* for that reason.
 A spending key comprises 32 bytes, or 256 bits of data.
 This has two important implications: